 food + electricity + water -> total

-is bound to the sum of the values of the nodes food
+is bound to the sum of the values of the nodes food, electricity

 simply being set to the sum, as its value is automatically

-recomputed whenever the value of one of food
+recomputed whenever the value of one of food, electricity and

 nodes, which forms the core of the Tridash language.